davesteele/davesteele.github.io/_posts/2016-04-23-raspberry-pi-cloudprint.markdown

 Before you start, you'll need a Raspberry Pi 2 or newer with:

 * Raspbian Jessie (Stretch is even better - see Notes)
+* A root partition that is bigger than the default 4G
 * Internet connectivity
 * Access to a printer via the network or USB